parthux1/ntfy-lib/readme.md

 ## Documentation

-You can generate a documentation using doxygen.
+You can generate a documentation by using doxygen.
-This will include files from `src/` and `doc/source/`.
 Documentation will be written to `doc/out/`.

 ```bash